All you need to know about childhood illnesses: symptoms, treatments and advice

 Or of bacterial origin, as in the case of scarlet fever, certain gastroenteritis, whooping cough and bacterial meningitis.

-Many can be prevented by vaccination.
+Many of these can be prevented by vaccination.

 Worms and parasites